INT6 - Enhancing Plymouth's 'green city' credentials

 - Working closely with our local businesses to develop a 'green' culture and to support and encourage them to use best practise to benefit their business as well as the wider city environmental aims.

 This policy builds on the city's commitment to be a leading green city.
-This means working to substantially reduce carbon emissions therefore making our own contribution to the international effort to manage climate change.
+This means working to achieve net-zero in the city by 2030 therefore making our own contribution to the international effort to manage climate change.
 This commitment includes big efforts to help people and businesses save energy, generate low carbon energy, protect Plymouth's special natural environment and reduce transport-related carbon emissions and utilise the services nature provides.

 It is recognised that climate change will have unavoidable impacts for which we must prepare, such as improving resilience to flood risk from heavy rainfall and rising sea levels and to wave damage from the sea.
 The Plymouth Plan's commitment to sustainable development is also reflected in its policies relating to waste management, natural space enhancement and local food.